hridigital/british-army-officers-public/readme.txt

 # 7    Better Link Found	26,727
 .quit

-# Finally, use the link table to calculate theoretical historical people
+# Finally, use the link table to calculate our theoretical historical individuals
 python python/sheet.py person

 sqlite3 british-army-officers.db
 SELECT COUNT(*) FROM person;
 # Total people should be 92,892
 .read sql/row-linkinfo.sql # Hydrate the links with more information for testing / analysis purposes.
+.quit